quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week1.md

 ---

 # **April Week 1**
+## **Wednesday: April 3**
+- 9:35  AM: Signed In.
+- 11:00 AM: Day light renders having almost 0 illumination intensity.
+Starting setting up branch `beta-render-worker`, setting up aliases, logging into Azure using CLI with credentials from `production.sh.rc`
+- 12:00 PM: Starting deploying the beta container locally (local frontend + cloud db and redis)
+- 2:00  PM: Deployed beta locally, using beta API at 9000.
+- 3:00  PM: Got the `.blend` file from the beta render worker.
+- 4:00  PM: Rendered a room with no fittings, The ambient occlusion in day time renders was set to 0.15 but there is a setting that prevents `bpy` to apply the ambient occulusion lights that we're setting in the code.
+- 5:00  PM: As we increase the ao factor, the illumiation of indirect lights increases.
+Secondly, why blender 3.2.2 is not running in the dev environment?

 ## **Tuesday: April 2**
 - 9:30  AM: Signed In.
 - 10:00 AM: Understood the request flow for updating/submitting GSTIN details.